Museums in Truth or Consequences, Hillsboro, Kingston and Chloride

 The Pioneer Store was built in 1880 during Chloride’s short-lived silver boom and contains many items original to the town.

-Located next to the Hamilton Military Museum, the park is home to a 1/3 size replica of the Vietnam War Memorial.
+Located next to the Hamilton Military Museum, the park is home to a half-size granite replica of the Vietnam War Memorial.
 The Museum and the Walk of Education honor all military service members.